wl1390/Hygieia-Instruction/README.md

 ## Configure Collectors
 Go to http://capitalone.github.io/Hygieia/collectors.html#tool-collectors and find the collector you want to use.

-Follow Setup Instructions Step 1 and 2 (which is cd into the collector fold and run `mvn install`)

 Configure the `application.properties` file according to the sample properties provided there.

 Run the following command in the current collector's folder